 Important Rules for Landlords and Tenants

 If you are a tenant in the state of Wisconsin, you may be required to pay a security deposit before moving in.
 There are certain rules landlords must follow when they collect, make deductions from and return this deposit.
-Learn eight basic requirements every Wisconsin landlord and tenant should know about the law.
+Learn eight legal basic requirements every Wisconsin landlord and tenant should know.

 In Wisconsin, there is no limit on the maximum amount a landlord can charge a tenant as a security deposit.
 However, you should always check with your local city or town to make sure they do not have different or additional laws that you must follow.